tituslcuster/tituslcuster/README.md

 - 👋 Hey there!
 I’m @tituslcuster
 - 👀 I’m interested in **data analytics** and **data visualization**
-- 🌱 I’m currently working on a SQL class from UC Davis!
+- 🐍 I’m currently working on a Python course from the great Dr. Chuck on Coursera!
 - 💞️ I love coffee and watching Overwatch league with friends
 - 📫 How to reach me:
   -   Email: tituslcuster@gmail.com